-Our goals for the Concho Valley Transit District include increasing reliability, expanding services, improving customer service, increase community engagement, and introduce new ridership to all divisions.
-With the implementation of new technologies, both our Fixed Route as well as our Demand Response services will soon see an increase in reliability that will benefit both our dispatchers as well as our external customers.
+Our goals for the Concho Valley Transit District include increasing reliability, expanding services, improving customer service, increasing community engagement, and introducing new ridership to all divisions.
+With the implementation of new technologies, both our Fixed Route and our Demand Response services will soon see an increase in reliability that will benefit both our dispatchers and our external customers.
 Customer service will further be improved with the integration of these new technologies as well as through our efforts to hold additional public meetings throughout the fiscal year.

-The introduction of a safety and training department will facilitate a decrease in accidents and operational incidents as drivers and staff will be enriched in the "safety always" culture that CVTD has grown to operate from.
-In order to obtain additional partnerships with local and region wide organizations, as well as to better understand the community's transportation needs, CVTD will continue to act as the lead agency for the Region 10 - Regional Coordination Planning Committee, and host quarterly meetings to allow for this beneficial interaction.
-Lastly, it is CVTD's goal to increase ridership throughout all divisions by means of outreach, public education, and organizational partnerships.
+Introducing a safety and training department will decrease accidents and operational incidents as drivers and staff will be enriched in the "safety always" culture that CVTD has grown to operate from.
+To obtain additional partnerships with local and region-wide organizations and better understand the community's transportation needs, CVTD will continue acting as the lead agency for the Region 10 - Regional Coordination Planning Committee and host quarterly meetings to allow this beneficial interaction.
+Lastly, CVTD aims to increase ridership throughout all divisions through outreach, public education, and organizational partnerships.